Metatavu/pakkasmarja-berries/README.md

 ### Prerequisites

-Setup a dns address to point into your server.
+These instructions assume that system is being installed on machine with Ubuntu 16.04 OS and that you have DNS address pointing to your server.

 ### Install Docker